 We try to conserve water where we can.
 We use our own well water to nourish ourselves, our animals, and our garden.

 We have a DIY rainwater harvesting system in our shed and use this water to flush toilets.
 We have a water meter where we measure our usage and save to an online spreadsheet.

 Our domestic water is heated using an air-source heatpump, which works well as we are near the coast.

 Hot water for the standard toilet block (showers and central heating), is generated by a log burning stove.
 While we are waiting for our emerging native woodland to be mature enough to coppice for firewood, we use only FSC-certified logs.
-We are currently installing a secondhand 120-vacuum tube solar system that will complement and hopefully in the Summer months replace the need for logs.
+We have a secondhand 120-vacuum tube solar system that complements and hopefully in the Summer months replace the need for logs.

 Hot water for the campers’ kitchen and eco-block showers is generated by a DIY solar panel that we built onsite.
 Forgive the mix of units, but it’s approximately 12′ square, with 300m of coiled 1″ black plastic pipe on a south facing roof.

 When possible we use solar lighting, that is, low-level lighting around the campsite and in the woods.
 We have solar a PIR light outside the eco-block toilets and a switchable solar light in the campers’ kitchen.
 The outdoor sauna is also lit by solar powered fairy lights.